-Chopped, spiralized veggies (above and below).
+Chopped, spiralized veggies are a huge time-saver!
 This is a great hack to saving time, especially because Whole30 can be so “chopping” intensive.
 Why?
 Because we eat a lot of delicious vegetables on Whole30!
 And they need to get chopped.

 Keep in mind this hack comes with a higher price tag.
 You can also invest in a food processor to help cut time or accept that you’re going to refine the art of chopping! #chopped

 The godsend of salad dressings for Whole30: Tessemae’s.
 Most Tessemae’s dressings are Whole30, and they taste amazing.
 You might be able to find additional sauces at Whole Foods.
 Look at the photo carefully (or click the “Tessemae’s” link) to see which dressings are actually Whole30!
 Stay away from Green Goddess and Honey Poppyseed… until September 27th.

 Get all your Whole30 meats here.
 Fatty meats are OK on Whole30, too!
 This is not a “lean and mean” diet.
 If you have the budget, go for the best choices: grass-fed, pastured, wild-caught, organic.
 Avoid: processed meats (deli meat, sausages, burgers, bacon) with sugar, carrageenan, MSG, sulfites, nitrites/nitrates.

 Note on Budget: Whole30 isn’t cheap!
 There are work-arounds here, but do not stress yourself in getting the most expensive, top of the line meats and produce.
 You are already doing your body good by just eating Whole30 items!